 Holding Executors Of An Estate Accountable

 Agreeing to serve as the executor of someone’s estate is an important responsibility.
-Most people who agree to serve do well in the role.
-But sometimes disputes between executors and beneficiaries arise — often due to unresolved family conflicts that go back many years.
+Most executors who serve do well in the role.
+But sometimes disputes between executors and beneficiaries arise – often due to unresolved family conflicts that go back many years.

 At J. Jeffrey Press, P.A., we protect the rights of people involved in estate litigation.
 With decades of experience, attorney J. Jeffrey Press has the skill to protect your interests during the process.
 Located in Parsippany, he works with clients throughout northern New Jersey.

 Executors get in trouble for several main reasons.
 These include:

-- Favoring one beneficiary over another — An executor has a duty to treat all beneficiaries evenhandedly.
-If an executor fails to distribute assets in accordance with the will, intestacy laws, or by agreement of the parties, the action can be challenged.
+- Favoring one beneficiary over another – An executor has a duty to treat all beneficiaries evenhandedly.
+If an executor fails to distribute assets in accordance with the will or intestacy laws, or by agreement of the parties, the action can be challenged.

 - Self-dealing, fraud or theft – Sometimes executors misuse their position in order to sell assets to themselves for a sweetheart price, commit fraud or engage in outright theft.